Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 E.g. according to research from Penn State, spinach loses 53% of its folate after eight days, even while refrigerated.

-And we are only talking about a hypothetical whole food diet here.
-We're not even touching on the fact that increasing amounts of ultra-processed foods are making their way into our food supply…
+And we are only talking about a hypothetical whole food diet here, and not even touching on the fact that increasing amounts of ultra-processed foods are making their way into our food supply…

 This could help explain why recent data from the Linus Pauling Institute shows that virtually 100% of people now have inadequate intakes of at least one nutrient.